-One test that can be done is a karyotype on the male partner, this and a blood teat and will identity a balanced translocation which can cause miscarriages and failure to get pregnant through IVF.
-Y-chromosome micro deletions and cystic fibrosis gene mutations are also detected by analyzing the DNA of the male partner (also a blood test) but these tests are usually only done if the sperm count is very low or the man is found to be azoospermic (has no sperm at all in his ejaculate).
+One test that can be done is a karyotype on the male partner, this and a blood test and will identity a balanced translocation that can cause miscarriages and failure to get pregnant through IVF.
+Y-chromosome microdeletions and cystic fibrosis gene mutations are also detected by analyzing the DNA of the male partner (also a blood test) but these tests are usually only done if the sperm count is very low or the man is found to be azoospermic (has no sperm at all in his ejaculate).

 Male Fertility and Aging

 Research is beginning to show that as men age, their fertility starts to decline.
 This age-related decline in fertility is much more pronounced in women, so the effects of aging on sperm quality have not been studied as extensively.
 Women are born with all their eggs, which gradually diminish over time, whereas men are constantly making new sperm.